Nightwish: 2006–2009: Arrival of Anette Olzon and Dark Passion Play

 To find a replacement for Turunen as the female vocalist of the band, on 17 March 2006, the band allowed interested vocalists to send in demo tapes as an audition for the spot.
 During this time, speculation emerged about who would eventually be chosen and the band stated on their website that fans should not believe any source other than the band itself for information regarding the new vocalist.
-In the end, the 35-year-old Alyson Avenue's ex-lead singer, Anette Olzon, from Sweden, was chosen.
+In the end, Alyson Avenue's ex-lead singer, 35-year-old Anette Olzon, from Sweden, was chosen.

 In September 2006, the band entered the studio to record their sixth studio album, Dark Passion Play.
 In May, next year, Anette Olzon was announced to replace Turunen.
 Holopainen has said in interviews that he did not wish to reveal her identity until new material was available because he did not want fans judging her by nothing more than a picture, or past work.

 The day after this revealing, 25 May 2007, charity single "Eva" was released for download only as the first offering from the new album, and the first featuring Olzon.
 It was originally scheduled for release on 30 May, but the date was changed because of a leak on a British music download site.
 On 13 June, Nightwish revealed the title and artwork for the new album on their official website, as well as the name and cover of the second single (this time CD), "Amaranth"; it was released in Finland on 22 August and included a bonus track entitled "While Your Lips Are Still Red" written by Tuomas as the main theme for the upcoming Finnish feature film Lieksa!.
 The single achieved gold status in Finland after less than two days in stores.